KVSlab/turtleFSI/docs/source/using_turtleFSI.rst

 Setting parameters
 ==================
 All the default parameters are set in the ``problem/__init__.py`` file.
-Problem specific parameters are then overwritten in the problem file under ``set_problem_parameters`` or by defining them in the command line.
-In summary;
+Problem specific parameters are then overwritten in the problem file under ``set_problem_parameters`` or by defining them on the command line.
-the priority is as follow: default parameters < problem file < command line < (checkpointing).
+In summary; the priority is as follow: default parameters < problem file < command line (< checkpointing).

 Create your own problem file